intelligentembeddedsystemslab/synthetic-data-augmentation-in-HAR/README.md

 ## **Setup** ##

 ### Requirements ###
 Please check the enviroments.yml for required packages.
-You can create a corresponding Conda environment as follows:
+You can create a corresponding conda environment as follows:
 ```
 conda env create -f environment.yml
 ```

 ### Datasets ###
 We use the MoSurf (not (yet) publicly available), [RealWorld](https://www.uni-mannheim.de/dws/research/projects/activity-recognition/dataset/dataset-realworld/) and [PAMAP2](https://archive.ics.uci.edu/dataset/231/pamap2+physical+activity+monitoring) dataset.
-Check section **B. DATASETS** in our paper for more information about what data was used.
-In addition to that, the axes of the RealWorld dataset were adjusted to match the synthetic data using utils/RealWorld_change_axis.ipynb.
+Check section **B. DATASETS** in our publication for more information about the datasets.
+In addition, the axes of the RealWorld dataset were adjusted to match the synthetic data using utils/RealWorld_change_axis.ipynb.

 ### Checkpoints ###
-The checkpoints obtained by pretraining on the MoSurf dataset with and without synthetic data can be downloaded [here](https://drive.google.com/file/d/1ToUin5PjPGel0LJj4JZ7_xJh7AxGGgwJ/view?usp=drive_link).
+The checkpoints obtained by pretraining on the MoSurf dataset with and without synthetic data augmentation can be downloaded [here](https://drive.google.com/file/d/1ToUin5PjPGel0LJj4JZ7_xJh7AxGGgwJ/view?usp=drive_link).
-Select the checkpoints you want and insert them in the corresponding location, e.g.:
+Select the necessary checkpoints and insert them in the corresponding location, e.g.:
 ```
 /synthetic-data-augmentation-in-HAR/model/models/Finetune/AttendDiscriminate/realworld/checkpoint_synthetic_realworld.pth
 ```